aniketflyinghigh/papers-we-love-in-strategic-theory-membership/README.md

 ### Who Runs It?

 I'm Adam Elkus, a PhD student in Computational Social Science at George Mason University.
 For more about me, see my page [here](http://aelkus.github.io).
+For all communications regarding this discussion group, please email me at `papers.we.love.in.strategy@gmail.com`.

 ### Why Haven't I Seen This Before?/Why Is It So Bare Bones?